sgtcoolguy/axway-open-docs/content/en/docs/appc/AMPLIFY_Appcelerator_Services/AMPLIFY_Appcelerator_Platform_Services_How-tos/AMPLIFY_Appcelerator_Services_Native_SDKs/AMPLIFY_Appcelerator_Platform_Services_for_iOS/Quick_Start_Guide_for_iOS_APS_SDK_using_Swift.md

 {"title":"Quick Start Guide for iOS APS SDK using Swift","weight":"20"}

-# Quick Start Guide for iOS APS SDK using Swift

 Pro or Enterprise Subscription Required

 This AMPLIFY Appcelerator Services feature requires a Pro or Enterprise Subscription.